UN approves aid to Syria’s rebel area through 1 crossing

 Russia argues that aid should be delivered from within the country across conflict lines, and says only one crossing point is needed.

+He said Russia abstained in the vote because negotiations over the resolution were marred by “clumsiness, disrespect”.

-Polyansky accused Western nations on the council of “unprecedented heights” of hypocrisy, saying they were ready to jeopardize cross-border aid over the references to unilateral sanctions.
+Polyansky accused Western nations on the council of “unprecedented heights” of hypocrisy, saying they were ready to jeopardise cross-border aid over the references to unilateral sanctions.

-He said cross-border aid to Syria’s northwest doesn’t comply with international law because the U.N. has no presence in the region, which he described as being controlled “by international terrorists and fighters” that make it impossible to control and monitor who gets aid.
+He said cross-border aid to Syria’s northwest does not comply with international law because the UN has no presence in the region, which he described as being controlled “by international terrorists and fighters” that make it impossible to control and monitor who gets aid.

-German Ambassador Christoph Heusgen retorted that while Russia talks about delivery of aid across conflict lines, “in practice it doesn’t” happen.
+German Ambassador Christoph Heusgen retorted that while Russia talks about delivery of aid across conflict lines, “in practice, it does not” happen.

 “This is what we tried to do over these past weeks, to get the optimum to the population,” Heusgen said.